starfriend10/EMBRACE/README.md

 ## Studies Citing/Using the EMBRACE Checklist

-Google Scholar currently indexes 46 records citing the EMBRACE Checklist.
-After checking the linked records and consolidating duplicate/indexing artifacts, these records correspond to **43 unique studies**.
-The list below uses the actual study title and first author and is ordered with more recent studies first.
-The five most recent studies are shown below; expand the section to view the full list.
+The list uses the actual study title and first author and is ordered with more recent studies first based on Google Scholar.

 | Year | First Author | Study | Source |
 | --- | --- | --- | --- |